01 of 07

 Continue to 5 of 7 below.

 - The Hotel des Trois Hiboux (Three Owls Hotel) is on site and included in a special ticket.
 You can buy a ticket with special rates at nearby hotels.
-Check the website for the offers.

 - Or stay at nearby Compiegne which has a Napoleonic Palace, a car museum, a museum of miniatures and more attractions.